View Related Sites

 An award letter (all pages) from the UK Jobcentre Plus, dated 2021.

 Please send ALL PAGES of your or your parent/guardian's award letter from the UK Jobcentre Plus, dated 2022.

 If it is your parent/guardian in receipt of JSA or ESA then it must be the income-based benefit (e.g. means-tested) and not contribution-based.
 This is specified on the final page of the award letter.

 (If you or a parent/guardian you live with are in receipt of Universal Credit)

-Please ensure the name of the claimant and their address, the date, and the take-home pay for the period is visible.
+Please send the first page of your or your parent/guardian's Universal Credit statement, dated within the last 3 months.
+Please ensure the name of the claimant and their address, the date, and the award amount is clearly visible.